-I initially meant to stop by Bulawayo in Zimbabwe for a few days on my way to see the rest of the African region.
+I initially meant to stop in Bulawayo, Zimbabwe for a few days on my way to see the rest of the African region.
 Instead, I unexpectedly spent almost two weeks here recharging, making new friends, catching up on work, and of course, exploring.
 Bulawayo proved to be more than just the perfect jumping point/transit hub on my solo Southern Africa backpacking trip.
 With its wide tree-lined streets, charming architecture, and the tranquil and rustic feel of the city, once I gave Bulawayo a chance it was hard to let it go.
-As the second largest city in the country, Bulawayo offers several opportunities to get a deeper perspective of Zimbabwean history and culture through its friendly Bulawayans, museums, UNESCO sites, and much more.
+As the second-largest city in the country, Bulawayo offers several opportunities to get a deeper perspective of Zimbabwean history and culture through its friendly Bulawayans, museums, UNESCO sites, and much more.
 There is an array of things to do in Bulawayo.
 Here are my top ten best suggestions, starting with the best…

 Take the Sleeper Train to Victoria Falls

 Jump back in time on a Rhodesia Railways sleeper train ride up to Victoria Falls from the Bulawayo Train Station.
 This train ride ranges between 14 to 20 hours depending on conditions.
 The carts are clean and comfortable.
 At night you can marvel at the beautiful views of the star-lit sky and in the morning you can stick your head out of the window to take in the fresh and ever-changing landscapes from safari yellow to deep green as the train passes through Hwange National Park in the morning.
 Without a doubt, this was one of the most special experiences of my travels thus far.
 And in my opinion, one of the best experiences in Zimbabwe!